YellowOnion/steam-runtime-tools/docs/slr-for-game-developers.md

     developers can use advanced profiling and debugging mechanisms that might require writing to `/sys/kernel` or similar pseudo-filesystems.

-This option is a recent addition and is not present in all container runtimes yet.
-If it is not available in your current version of the Steam Linux Runtime, one option is to [upgrade pressure-vessel][Upgrading pressure-vessel] to a version that has this option.

 This option is likely to have more effects in future pressure-vessel releases.

 ## Running in a SDK environment